Skip to main content Watercolor decoration

 The doctrinal discussions have proved that it is impossible to reach an agreement with the current Rome… after the Second Vatican Council, the official authorities of the Church departed from Catholic truth and today they are determined as before to remain faithful to the Conciliar doctrine and practice.

 The July 2012 SSPX General Chapter, despite internal resistance, effectively abandoned the principle of „no canonical agreement without doctrinal agreement.‟ It set vague conditions for a canonical regularization that no longer required Rome to abandon its Modernist errors.
-Bishop Williamson, a staunch opponent of this new direction, was illegitimately excluded from the Chapter and, shortly thereafter, expelled from the SSPX on October 4, 2012.
+Bishop Williamson, a staunch opponent of this new direction, was illegitimately excluded from the Chapter and, shortly thereafter, expelled from the SSPX on October 4, 2012, specifically for speaking out against an agreement with Rome.

 The Path of Compromise Continues